willyrgf/nvimfiles/README.md

 # Willy Romao's NeoVim Config

-Neovim configuration focused in basic programming (scripts) and services configuration like a nginx, asterisk, opensips and other services.
+Neovim configuration is focused in basic programming (scripts) and services configuration like a nginx, asterisk, opensips and other services.

 ## Install